How I Work

 Some people find therapy helpful from the very first session.
 For others, it’s more gradual, with changes becoming clearer over time.
 And sometimes, it may not feel like the right fit — and that’s okay.
 Finding what feels right for you is part of the process.

-Therapy can be helpful whether you’re going through a difficult time, or simply looking for a space to reflect and make sense of your experience.
+Therapy can be helpful whether you’re going through a difficult time or looking for space to reflect and make sense of your experience.
+Together, we can explore what feels right for you and see how the work unfolds.

-A free initial consultation can be a useful way to get a sense of whether it feels like a good fit for you, without any pressure to continue.
+A free initial consultation can be a useful way to get a sense of whether therapy feels like a good fit for you, without any pressure to continue.

 • Yes, I offer a free consultation to give us the opportunity to speak before starting therapy.